-The project will study lifelong learning and female migrant healthcare workers in Scandinavia.
+SCILLED will study professional development and lifelong learning among female migrant healthcare workers in Scandinavia.

 Europe has long prioritised increasing lifelong learning (LLL) participation among adults aged 25 to 64 to foster sustainable growth and inclusivity.
 Despite these efforts, many countries have yet to meet their targets.

-With the support of the Marie Skłodowska-Curie Actions programme, the SCILLED project will examine LLL implementation in the healthcare sector across three Scandinavian countries.
+With the support of the Marie Skłodowska-Curie Actions programme, SCILLED will examine LLL implementation in the healthcare sector across Denmark, Norway and Sweden from a comparative perspective.

 The study will focus on gender and migration, exploring the experiences of female migrant healthcare workers, vital contributors to Europe’s socio-demographic landscape.